Hwasong-12: History

 In October 2016, North Korea launched two ballistic missiles but failed.
 Initially, these launches were thought to be Hwasong-10, however, it is possible that the missiles used in the tests could be Hwasong-12.
 Since North Korea did not issue a press release mentioning these test-fires, it is hard to identify the missile used in these launches.

 The first test-fire of Hwasong-12 occurred on 4 April 2017.
 As North Korea did not publish information about the launch, the missile was misreported as a Scud variant.
 It received the United States's designation of KN-17.
 On 15 April 2017, the Hwasong-12 was first revealed to the world during a military parade.
 The following day, a test-fire of Hwasong-12 took place.
 However, the launch also failed.
 Another failed test flight also occurred on 29 April 2017.

 Hwasong-12 had the first successful test flight on 14 May 2017.
 Further test-fires occurred on 28 August and 15 September 2017.
 Afterward, North Korea displayed Hwasong-12 during military parades on 8 February 2018 and 10 October 2020.
 A further test-fire occurred on 30 January 2022.

 Mass production

 In the press release about the January 2022 test, North Korea confirmed that the test was for evaluating the quality of serial-produced Hwasong-12 missiles.

-In January 2023, Korean Central Television published undated images of Kim Jong Un inspecting mass-produced Hwasong-12 missiles.
-An image showed that he and his daughter Kim Ju Ae assessed 26 Hwasong-12 missiles without warheads.
+In January 2023, Korean Central Television published undated images of Kim Jong Un inspecting mass-produced Hwasong-12 missiles, with an image showing he and his daughter Kim Ju Ae assessing 26 Hwasong-12 missiles without warheads.